Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/Group_10_Orange_Feature_Selection/Boruta_Feature_Selection.md

-# Feature Selection Techniques in Bioinformatics - Orange3
+# Feature Selection Techniques in Bioinformatics - Boruta
 Within machine learning, high-dimensional datasets can make it difficult to fit appropriate models and perform effective analysis.
 One technique that can be used to address this issue is feature selection, which can be defined as the process of identifying and selecting the most significant features (predictors with the highest correlation) in a dataset for use in predictive model construction.
-Our paper aims to give an overview of what feature selection is, why it is useful, how it may be done, and how it can be applied in bioinformatics.
+Our paper aims to give an overview of what feature selection is, why it is useful, how it may be done, and how it can be applied in bioinformatics, as well as touching on Boruta, a commonly used feature selection tool that excels in bioinformatics contexts.

 ## Why is feature selection important?
 Role in classification: